 Close exterior windows and doors tightly when your heater or AC is running.
 Caulk around windows, weather strip around doors if you feel a draft, and add door sweeps to the bottom of exterior doors.

 In the tropics of SW Florida, we use our AC system nearly year-round.
 Consequently, our air filters collect debris, dirt, dust, and dander more frequently.

 It’s important to keep in mind that changing your air filter regularly is necessary for healthy air quality, equipment efficiency, and a comfortable home temperature.
 If you are a seasonal resident, you may choose to opt for a 3-month time frame for replacing your air filter.
-Learn more about how often should you change your air filter.

 Other reasons to change your filter more frequently include:

 - Someone in your household has respiratory conditions, asthma, or allergies

 - If you live in a larger home which requires more air circulation

 - Owning pets that shed and track in dirt